voxel51/fiftyone/docs/source/plugins/index.rst

 :js:mod:`Typescript API Reference <fiftyone.operators>`

-The operator definition is constructed using the types defined below.
+The operator definition is constructed using the types defined above.
 A typical example would be as follows, which defines the input for an operator that accepts a choice rendered as a radio button group:

 .. code-block:: python